hamjahb/rock-paper-scisors/README.md

 # rock-paper-scisors

+## About
-a python project to play rock-paper-scisors

-a Human player can play against a computer player
+a python project to play rock-paper-scisors.
+The game is played with a human player against a computer opponenet.
+Each game has three rounds at the end of each game both player and oponent carry over thier accumulated points for another three round game.

+## Computer Opponents
 the game has four different computer players that play differently:
-1-will only play rock
+- Perma Rock: will only play rock.
-2-will play the oponents last play
+- CopyCat: will play the oponents last move.
-3-will play rock-paper-scisor in order
+- Cycler: will scycle through the possible playable options.
-4-will randomly pick a play
+- Random: will randomly pick a play.

 to change players open the the code file in an editor and change the players in the bottom of the code file.